Homelessness must never be normalised

 Turning lives around for over 30 years

-Homelessness has so many possible root causes – domestic violence, debt, addiction, grief or mental health challenges, to name a few.
+Homelessness has so many possible root causes, domestic violence, debt, deep trauma, grief or mental health challenges, to name a few.
 We believe that real change comes from more than a roof over someone’s head.
 With kindness and experience, our team helps people tackle the issues behind their homelessness whether through counselling, substance use support or simply some guidance to get life back on track.

 Everyone’s first contact with Turning Tides looks different.
 Our outreach teams connect with people sleeping rough every day, giving immediate help and advice.

-Community hubs welcome those who are insecurely housed with breakfast, showers and guidance.
-From there, we provide medium to long-term supported accommodation for people beginning to rebuild their lives.
-For those ready to take the next step, Move On housing offers stability and structure.
+The community hubs welcome those who are experiencing homelessness with breakfast, showers and guidance.
+Our medium to long-term supported accommodation moves people from rough sleeping into secure housing, so they can start to rebuild their lives.
+For those ready to take the next step, move-on housing supports people to live more independently, helping them prepare for and secure a place of their own.
 At every stage, we’re determined to help our clients find their own pathway out of homelessness and towards a brighter, more secure future.

 people accessed our services